martinthomson/i-d-template/doc/TOOLS.md

 or just run `npm add --save <package>` then add the file.
 Note that `package-lock.json` should be added to your `.gitignore`.

-These will be installed automatically when building locally or in CI.
-In CI, the files needed are cached, which means that the time needed to installed larger packages is amortized over multiple builds.
+Tools listed in these files will be installed automatically when building, both locally or in CI.
+In CI, the files needed are cached, which means that the time needed to install larger packages is amortized over multiple builds.

 ## Manually Installing Dependencies